 All the jackets we tested delivered some degree of warmth.
 When buying a winter jacket, one of the most important features is the warmth that is being offered.
 It's also important to look at the climate you experience on a regular basis and think about what you intend on using the coat for.
 Choosing the right jacket is crucial for staying comfortable and warm and enjoying the great outdoors during the winter.

 A jacket's warmth is based on the loft or fill-power of the insulation, along with the fill-weight.
 Lucky for you, we tested all of the contenders side-by-side in snow, rain, wind, and frigid temperatures in our effort to find out which ones were the warmest for various climates.
 We stood still for long periods of time, went hiking, and wore them in hot and cold weather, crazy wind storms, in the middle of the night, you name it - we did it.
 Overall, the Warmth section accounted for 30% of the total rating, as we believe it to be the primary function.

 Being outside in cold weather wasn't an issue in our Editors' Choice award winter jacket, the Canada Goose Kensington Parka.

 The warmest jacket we tested was our Best Buy award winner, the Marmot Montreaux

 , scoring a perfect 10 out of 10.
-Loaded with 700 fill-power down from hood to knee, we stayed toasty on some seriously cold days.
+Loaded with 700 fill-power down from the hood to the knee, we stayed toasty on some severely cold days.
 The loft of the down performed extraordinarily, trapping heat and keeping the wind out.
 Our Editors' Choice award winner, the Canada Goose Kensington Parka

 , was almost as equally as warm and was filled with 625 fill white duck down.
 The durable shell on the Kensington Parka